Supplement for People with Chronic Dizziness

 Author: Professor Lucy Yardley, produced by the University of Southampton with funding provided by the Ménière’s Society.
 It is recommended for use only after a qualified medical doctor has confirmed that the exercises are safe and appropriate for the individual who will carry them out.

-This booklet includes exercises that are suitable for people suffering from balance problems and dizziness.
+This booklet includes suitable exercises for people suffering from balance problems and dizziness.
 They are typical of the sort of exercises that are provided in physiotherapy rehabilitation programs.
 These exercises can be used for a range of balance problems and/or dizziness.
 However, they are not effective for all kinds of dizziness.
 It is important to check with your doctor to see if these exercises are suitable for you BEFORE you try any of the exercises on your own.
 If you have access to a vestibular rehabilitation center, it is preferable to explore treatment under the supervision of a trained physical or occupational therapist.

 Exercises such as these take many weeks to start recalibrating the balance system and they are hard work.
 Initially they may make general balance and/or giddiness seem worse.
 If you are unsure whether to do them, discuss it with someone within your healthcare team who has an understanding of your symptoms.